benjaminmkim/LoginPage/README.md

 Created by Benjamin Kim

 ## Installation
-Use npm install to install all of the necessary dependencies.
+After cloning the repo, use npm install to install all of the necessary dependencies.
 ```bash
 npm install
 ```